Guide To Antequera: The “Florence of Andalusia” That Stole My Heart

 5. Real Colegiata de Santa Maria

-The beautiful Santa María la Mayor Church made its debut in 1550.
 It’s accessed through a 16th century gate, the Arco de los Gigantes, and sits in in the Plaza de los Escribanos.
 The gate replaced a old Moorish gate, and is an artistic symbol of the Roman past of Antequera.

 The church was the first example of a Renaissance building with Gothic touches in Andalusia.
 The church sits just below the Alcazaba.
-It has an interesting triple arched facade that was allegedly copied by Alonso Cano for the Cathedral of Granada.

-READ: Must See Attractions in Granda
+READ: Must See Attractions in Granada

 Antequera's 16th century Renaissance church, the Real Colegiata de Santa Maria

-Antequera’s 16th century church, the Real Colegiata de Santa Maria
+Real Colegiata de Santa Maria

 the main square near the church with great views